Gisele Bundchen Slips Into A Bikini From Candice Swanepoel In New Photo

 Gisele Bundchen once again proved why she’s one of the most sought after models in the game as she stripped down to a bikini from friend and fellow Victoria’s Secret Angel Candice Swanepoel.
 In a new snap recently posted to her Instagram Stories, the stunning supermodel flashed some serious skin as she rocked the taupe two-piece from Candice’s line of sustainable swimwear, called Tropic of C.

-In the sizzling bikini photo, which can be seen via The Daily Mail, Gisele wowed as she posed outdoors somewhere tropical in her new swim look.
+In the sizzling bikini photo, which can be seen via Daily Mail, Gisele wowed as she posed outdoors somewhere tropical in her new swim look.

-The beauty put her uber-fit and toned body – including her chiselled abs – on full show for the camera as she snapped the selfie.
+The beauty put her uber-fit and toned body – including her chiseled abs – on full show for the camera as she snapped the selfie.

 Gisele appeared to be going barefaced for the photo, as she seemed to ditch the makeup to let her obvious natural beauty take center stage.
 The mom of two also kept things natural when it came to her hair, as she swept her highlighted locks to one side as she showed off the textured look to her 15.5 million followers.